-Radiation therapy
+Radiation therapy 🛞

-Radiation therapy (also called radiotherapy) may be used in the management of CSCC.
+Radiation therapy (also called radiotherapy) may be used in the management of NSCLC.
 It uses a precisely targeted beam of intense energy, most often X-rays, to kill cancer cells and shrink tumours.
+It may be used alone or in combination with surgery or chemotherapy.